Handyfff/Factorio-Mod-Updater/README.md

 Now go to [Factorio Mods](https://mods.factorio.com/)

 Click on the mod of your choice and there should be a "Download from re146.dev" green button on the mod page.
 If you have a Factorio account logged in, make sure to log out otherwise the button wouldn't be functional.
-Clicking on download will take you to a webpage where you can download the latest or old versions of the mod.
+Clicking on that green button will take you to a webpage where you can download the latest or old versions of the mod.